List of Survivor (American TV series) contestants

 On two occasions, contestants have been cast but ultimately withdrew before the game began without being replaced: a 20th contestant, model agency owner Mellisa McNulty, was originally cast in Survivor: Fiji, but dropped out and returned home the night before the show began because of panic attacks, while in Survivor: San Juan del Sur, the 19th and 20th contestants, sisters So and Doo Kim, were removed just before filming due to a medical emergency.
+So would later appear on the following season Survivor: Worlds Apart.
 Fiji and San Juan del Sur proceeded with an uneven gender balance.
-This occurrence made the show's fourteenth season, Fiji, the only season in the history of the show to start with an odd number of players.
+But because Fiji had only one player withdraw, it is the only season in the history of the show to start with an odd number of players.